legendarycode3/raffle-smart-contract/README.md

         └── README.md

 ## Security Considerations
-* The contract securely transfers Ether to the winner only if it ensures the contract has sufficient balance
+* The contract securely transfers Ether to the winner only if it ensures the contract has sufficient balance before processing the transfer.
 * Uses Chainlink VRF for cryptographically secure randomness.

 ## Author